Tuesday, September 9, 2025

 circa mid-1960s.

 At some point, the structure is reported to have burned down, but exactly when is not known.
 In the late 1980s and early 1990s, as best as I could tell at the time, the structure just looked abandoned, not gutted by fire, but I could only see the front of the building as I drove by and it sat on a hill a few hundred feet from the bridge turn off.
 Nevertheless, there may have been a fire and the structure left standing in the hope it could be restored, but a photo posted in 2023 on a Catskill, NY, community group page on Facebook, clearly shows a dilapidated building with the roof fallen in.
 The photo’s date is not known, and likely before 2023.
-So, while the date and extent of damage of the fire is unknown, whenever the building was eventually demolished it was after the mid-1990s.
+So, while the date and extent of damage of the fire is unknown, whenever the building was eventually demolished it was after the early 1990s.

 The ruins of the Skyline Restaurant before demolition.
+Some fire damage on one beam can be seen.
+Credit: Clifford Beele, Facebook, Jul.
+22, 2023.

 What’s on the Menu